Last updated: 1 month ago

 "AirPods X" Features

-If Apple launches a BeatsX successor under the AirPods brand, it would likely use the H1 chipset.
+If Apple were ever to launch a BeatsX successor under the AirPods brand, it would likely use the H1 chipset.
 Compared to the W1 found in BeatsX, the H1 provides:

 - Faster switching between devices